A mole is hunting John and his two associates. They must find the mole first.

 Coleman turned to her with a genial smile.
 “We’re looking for the doctor.”

 The back room was very clean and well lit.
 The walls had been scrubbed and holes had been patched.
 Clean white tile covered the floor.
 There were three full beds each separated for privacy by curtains.
-In one of the beds was a young girl.
+In one of the beds, was a young girl.
 Her face was smeared with dirt.
-She clung to a ratty stuffed animal that was missing an eye.
-One of the legs was ripped off and stuffing was poking out of the opening.
+She clung to a ratty stuffed animal that was missing an eye, while one of the legs was ripped off and stuffing was poking out of the opening.

 A curtain slid open to reveal a fourth full bed and the doctor.
 He immediately recognized we were trouble.
 “What do you want?”